History of The Open Championship: Celebrating 153 Years

 Considered one of the world’s greatest golfers, Tiger Woods has won the British Open three times.
 His first win was in 2000, held at St Andrews, where he beat the likes of Thomas Bjorn and Ernie Els.
 In 2005, he claimed the Claret Jug for a second time as the championship was held at St Andrews once again.
 His third win was at the 135th Open Championship in 2006, held at Royal Liverpool Golf Club.

-Eventmasters are delighted to offer exclusive packages for the British Open in 2023.
-If you want to experience the world’s oldest and most prestigious golf championship in VIP style, then please visit our Open Championship hospitality page or call a member of our golf hospitality team on 0121 233 6500 for further details.
+Eventmasters are delighted to offer exclusive packages for the British Open in 2025.
+If you want to experience the world’s oldest and most prestigious golf championship in VIP style, then please call a member of our golf hospitality team on 0121 233 6500 for further details.